FOR EDUCATORS

 The narrative supports classroom analysis of:

-This text is well suited to units on art and identity, nationalism, gender studies, and the study of social constraint in historical fiction.
+This text supports analysis of art as a vehicle for cultural ideology, identity formation, and competing narratives of national ownership.
 It also supports comparative work on how love, partnership, and personal growth unfold within rigid social systems.

 Book 2: The Counterfeit Conspiracy